jo2lxq/wafl/README.md

 # Welcome to Wireless Ad Hoc Federated Learning (WAFL)
 This space provides the code for Wireless Ad Hoc Federated Learning (WAFL) -- A Fully Autonomous Collaborative Learning with Device-to-Device Communication.

-As of Aug 2024, this repository contains the following two projects.
+As of January 2025, this repository contains the following three projects.
 1. [WAFL-MLP](./WAFL-MLP/): The most basic codes with a fully-connected neural network for starters.
 You can learn what the WAFL is.
 2. [WAFL-ViT](./WAFL-ViT/): WAFL with Vision Transformer for image recognition.
+3. [WAFL-DETR](./WAFL-DETR/): WAFL with Detection Transformer for object detection.

 ## What is WAFL?